 White Shame is your personal responsibility

 There is a ton of talk and literature around systems that oppress people.
-Those are important to discuss and fix, but so is the personal responsibility.
-We all play roles in these systems and until we can examine them for what they are and take them apart… we must also see how our personal lives are mini versions of those systems.
+Those larger systems are important to discuss and fix, but so is our personal responsibility.
+We all play roles in these systems and until we can examine them for what they are and take them apart… we must also see how our personal lives are mini-versions of those systems.
 Even if we are to change the laws, it is human beings that set up what actually happens.
 Every time shame allows someone to avoid coming to terms with the ways they harm people, it allows these systems to continue and hurt people.

 The good news is that it doesn’t have to be this way.

-Both, simultaneously, just like any other.
-No one is calling for the removal of that worth and humanity.
-Just feeling accountable for what your ancestors did and being frozen by that weight helps none of us.
-It only leaves us repeating the same roles, the same cycles, the same struggles over and over again.
-It is within your power to help break this cycle.
+Both, simultaneously, co-exist in American culture just like any other thing that is neither one or the other.
+No one is calling for the removal of the goodness, America’s worth and its humanity, but simultaneously with the good, you must feel accountable for what your ancestors did and instead of being frozen by that weight that helps none of us.
+That weight only leaves us repeating the same roles, the same cycles, the same struggles over and over again.
+It is within your power to help break this freeze-cycle.

 Okay, but how?

-The same way you learn anything else, one step at a time.
-The continuous choice towards being better, towards learning new ways of being, and towards validating worth in another way.
+The same way you learn and do anything else, with one step at a time.
+The continuous choice made towards being better, towards learning new ways of being, towards validating worth in other ways.

 Be curious about your shame.
 Where is it coming from?
 Why do you have it?
 Is it serving you or others?
 Share the feeling of shame.
-Shame only succeeds in isolation and it is good at making us believe that we, are alone.
-That sharing those feelings will only lead to rejection and loneliness.
-And it may lead to some losses of relationships.
-But there is a bigger chance that it won’t.
-That others will also feel the same way and feel relief to know that they aren’t alone I these feelings and worries.
-Then you all can support each other out of the guilt and be accountable to do better.
+Shame only succeeds in apathy and indolence in isolation, and it is good at making us believe that we are alone and unchangeable, and that sharing those feelings will only lead to rejection and loneliness.
+Sharing this shame with others may lead to some losses of relationships, but there is a bigger chance that it won’t, that others will also feel the same way and feel relief to know that they aren’t alone with these feelings and worries.
+Then you all can support each other out of the cesspool of shame guilt and then, rise by being accountable to each other to do better.

-So, the choice becomes, love – with stipulations, or integrity.
-Do you allow yourself to do what’s easy but you know to be wrong, (that’s why the shame and guilt are there) or do what is hard, aligns with yourself and raises yourself and your loved ones into be better people?
-It’s not a choice, I’ve had to make, so I can’t go there with you, but I hope you decide your discomfort is worth my life.
+So, the choice becomes, love – with stipulations, riddled with questions of integrity.
+Do you allow yourself to do what’s easy but what you know to be wrong (the reason for why the shame and guilt are there) or do you do what is hard, aligns with yourself and who you want to be, with what raises yourself and your loved ones into becoming better people?
+It’s not a choice I’ve had to make personally, so I can’t go there with you, but I hope you decide your discomfort is worth my life.